 His work is particularly embraced by percussionists.
 His best known is Postludes, a book of bowed vibraphone quartets which evoke “sparkling icicles of sound” (Rolling Stone).
 It is rapidly becoming a new classic of percussion repertoire.
-Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools, So Percussion, TorQ, and Amadinda, and on five continents.
-This year he will travel for residencies at ten US universities presenting The Future is Bright, a new a concerto for soloist Peter Ferry with film by Jodie Mack.
+Since 2012 it has been performed by over 200 ensembles on five continents.
+In 2017-18 he traveled for residencies at ten US universities presenting The Future is Bright, a new a concerto for soloist Peter Ferry with film by Jodie Mack.
 Another recent work, Roda for the berimbau ensemble Arcomusical, received a grant from Chamber Music America, and will premiere in a concerto form with Arizona State University orchestra in 2019.

 Exploring creativity with computers is another core part of his practice.
 A computer programmer from a young age, his experiments in composing through code led to an invitation by Google Talks to give a lecture concert for their employees.
 His immersive music VR project Movements was selected for incubation by Kaleidoscope VR’s DevLab and First Look events, which brought him to pitch at Facebook in 2016.
 He was also the subject of an Intel commercial for his VR scoring work.

-As a member of the nearly 10-year old collaboration called Oracle Hysterical, Cole has co-written over a dozen major works.
+As a member of the 10-year old collaboration called Oracle Hysterical, Cole has co-written over a dozen major works.
 Part band, part book club, OH turn great literature into genre-bending music.
 The group has created hip-operas, art-rock song cycles, rap cantatas, and other works for ensembles including A Far Cry (The Sea), Metropolis Ensemble (The Rake and Cleopatra), Chicago Composers Orchestra (Hecuba), New Vintage Baroque (Passionate Pilgrim and Grimms’ Fairy Tales) and the Lucerne Festival Academy (Billy Budd), as well as producing a concert of Stockhausen interventions, tours of living rooms in Texas, and three hip hop albums.
-They were Finalists in the Concert Artist Guild competition in 2017, and their albums are released on VIA, the label of National Sawdust.
+They were Finalists in the Concert Artist Guild competition in 2017, and their albums are released on National Sawdust Tracks.

 Cole is also a devoted teacher.
 He is currently a part-time faculty member at Mannes College at the New School, and Juilliard Evening Division.
 He is also committed to music education outside academia.
 He is a founding teacher of Musicambia, a non-profit organization that teaches music in prisons.
-In 2016 he was named Program Director for their program at Sing Sing Correctional Facility, where he designs curriculum, manages a staff of teachers, and leads sessions for a small conservatory-style program.
+Since 2016 he has served as Program Director for their program at Sing Sing Correctional Facility, where he designs curriculum, manages a staff of teachers, and leads sessions for a small conservatory-style program.

 He is a graduate of Rice University and is a doctoral candidate at Princeton, where he studied with Paul Lanksy, Dmitri Tymoczko, Dan Trueman and Steve Mackey.